Climbing gym: History

 The first climbing holds and walls were designed for climbers to keep training during the winter.
 Early walls and holds evolved in the late 1970s and early 1980s from wood strips screwed to garage walls, glued rocks, and other improvisations.
 The first 'modern' molded plastic holds with a bolt in the middle were created by French climber François Savigny in 1983, sparking a nascent industry.

-The first facility that would be recognized as a climbing gym today was established in Seattle, Washington by climbers Rich Johnston and Dan Cauthorn in January 1987.
-The gym, called Vertical Club, was created with a $14,000 budget with the aid of the local community, by gluing rocks onto the walls.
+The first facility that would be recognized as a climbing gym today was established in Brussels, Belgium in 1986.
+The gym, called Terre Neuve.